Plus500 vs WiseAlpha, Who's The Best?

 WiseAlpha and Plus500 Mobile App Comparison

-As more and more traders and investors use their smartphones for trading, it is increasingly important that brokers offer easy-to-use apps that can deliver the same services as desktop platforms.
+It is becoming increasingly important for brokers to offer simple-to-use apps that provide the same services as desktop platforms.

 In this part of our comparison of Plus500 and WiseAlpha we'll check whether either of their mobile apps tick all the boxes.

-We rate overall the user-friendliness of both apps as better than average.
+Overall, we rate the user-friendliness of both apps as better than average.

 It is important that any trading app has user friendly capabilities especially with the